Jwsonic/HttpCommunicationMod/README.md

 ## API Endpoints

 ### `GET /state`
 Returns the current game state as JSON.
+This endpoint also automatically logs the game state to the configured log file.

 **Example Request:**
 ```bash